BChan26/Weather-API/README.md

 - Upon hitting the "enter" on the keyboard (instead of clicking the button), the "search" would run

 ### If time allowed, other extensions I was exploring:
-- Have the geolocation automatically fill the input boxes
-- Hourly Forecast
 - Graphing Data (Visual)
 - A toggle button for different units